dms-viz/dms-viz-docs/getting-started.md

 ## Basic Usage

 `configure_dms_viz` is a command-line tool designed to create a `.JSON` format specification file for [`dms-viz`](https://dms-viz.github.io/).
 You provide the data that you'd like to visualize along with additional information to customize the analysis.
-The resulting specification file can be uploaded to `dms-viz` for interactive analysis of your data.
+The resulting specification file can be uploaded to `dms-viz` for interactive visualization of your data.
 Below is an overview of the process of using `configure_dms_viz`.

 ::: tip Looking for more details?
 For a detailed explaination of the features of `configure_dms_viz` as well as the command line API check out the reference [here]().